"The U.S. Food and Drug Administration today approved TOBI Podhaler (tobramycin inhalation powder) for the management of cystic fibrosis

-Determine the number of vials to be reconstituted based on the individual patient's weight and the prescribed dose.
-Follow the instructions in Table 1 for reconstitution.
+- Determine the number of vials to be reconstituted based on the individual patient's weight and the prescribed dose.

-As VPRIV contains no preservatives, once reconstituted the product should be used immediately.
-If immediate use is not possible. the reconstituted or diluted product may be stored for up to 24 hours at 2 to 8°C (36 to 46°F).
-Do not freeze.
-Protect from light.
-The infusion should be completed within 24 hours of reconstitution of vials.
+- Because VPRIV contains no preservatives, use the reconstituted VPRIV solution and the diluted VPRIV solution immediately.
+If immediate use is not possible, the reconstituted VPRIV solution or the diluted VPRIV solution may be stored for up to 24 hours at 2 °C to 8°C (36 °F to 46°F).
+Do not freeze and protect from light.
+Complete the infusion within 24 hours of reconstitution of vials.

 Dosage Forms And Strengths

-VPRIV is a sterile, white to off-white, lyophilized powder for reconstitution with Sterile Water for Injection, USP, to yield a final concentration of 100 Units/mL.
+VPRIV for injection: sterile, white to off-white, lyophilized powder (400 Units in single-use vials) for reconstitution with Sterile Water for Injection, USP, to yield a final concentration of 100 Units/mL.

 Storage And Handling

 VPRIV is a sterile, preservative free, lyophilized powder requiring reconstitution and further dilution prior to use.
 It is supplied in individually packaged glass vials, which are closed with a butyl rubber stopper with a fluoro-resin coating and are sealed with an aluminum overseal with a flip-off plastic cap.
 The vials are intended for single use only.
-VPRIV is available as: 200 Units/vial NDC 54092-701-02 and 400 Units/vial NDC 54092-701-04.
+VPRIV is available as: 400 Units/vial NDC 54092-701-04.

-VPRIV should be stored in a refrigerator at 2 to 8°C (36 to 46°F).
+Store VPRIV at 2 °C to 8°C (36°F to 46°F).
 Do not use VPRIV after the expiration date on the vial.
+Do not freeze.

 Protect vial from light.